flaneur2020/flaneur2020.github.io/exercises/gemm-tiled/README.md

 The generated chart uses:

 - `MNK` on the X-axis
-- `MFLOPs` on the Y-axis
+- `MFLOPs` on the Y-axis, computed from unified wall time
 - One line per implementation

 ## CSV columns

 - `mnk`: the X-axis value, computed as `M * N * K`
+- `average_ms`: average wall-clock runtime across measured iterations
+- `best_ms`: fastest wall-clock runtime across measured iterations
-- `mflops`: the Y-axis value, computed from `2 * M * N * K / time`
+- `mflops`: wall-time MFLOPs, computed from `2 * M * N * K / average_ms`
-- `average_ms`: average runtime across measured iterations
-- `best_ms`: fastest measured runtime
+- `device_average_ms`: Metal GPU timestamp average when available
+- `device_best_ms`: Metal GPU timestamp best when available
+- `device_mflops`: MFLOPs computed from `device_average_ms` when available
 - `max_abs_error`: maximum absolute difference against the vecLib result

 ## Why vecLib

 `cblas_sgemm` in `Accelerate` is the native Apple baseline that is available on M1/M2/M3 Macs through vecLib, so it is a more relevant comparison than MKL on macOS.
+The default table, CSV, and SVG now use unified wall time so vecLib and Metal are compared on the same timing basis.

 ## Where to extend next

 - Add a swizzled or block-packed Metal kernel
 - Tune tile sizes per GPU family
-- Split host-to-device transfer time from pure kernel time
+- Push `storageModePrivate` + staging onto more kernels
 - Emit multiple chart variants such as best-ms or GFLOPs